1960, an early tragedy is a glimpse into an amazing future for a student nurse.

 Dr. John King and I worked together to put the tube down our patient.
 I gave Mr. Benjamin ice chips to swallow as John advanced the tube and blood began to come through it.

 We looked at each other gravely.
 Both of us knew he needed surgery.
 Mr. Benjamin was losing bright red blood rapidly so John arranged for a surgeon and I went to the Blood Bank to get blood to replenish what he was losing.
-John and I took turns pushing iced saline through a syringe into the stomach to try to slow the bleeding down until the surgeon would remove a portion of the stomach.
+John and I took turns pushing iced saline through a syringe into the stomach to try to slow the bleeding down until the surgeon could remove a portion of the stomach.

 Dr King looked frightened also.
-I spoke,

 "We can do surgery to remove the area that is bleeding.
 We will replace what you are losing with blood that is your type, okay?"